Greetings from our FarmHomestead!

-I can’t say I’ve never been interested in herbs that didn’t come in pill form.
-I cannot say I always wanted to know every single plant that grew within walking distance.
-I just knew that somewhere inside, I knew I would come back to “the old ways”.
-I have often been “intellectually interested” at best.
-But I have watched the plants that grow on every property I have ever lived on, planted things no matter where I’ve been.
+I can’t say I’ve always been a good gardener.
+I cannot say I was always an avid gardener.
+I just knew that somewhere inside, I was A gardener.
+I have often been mediocre at best.
+But I have planted things no matter where I’ve been.
 I have watched the way people do things; asked a LOT of questions.
-I haven’t always followed suit… I mean am sincerely NOT a fan of chickweed tea, I don’t care how good it is for me; but everyone can develop a tolerance for what is good (for you!) and it becomes better tasting the better you feel.
-This site is built for those of you who know that without the use of herbs we are just somehow, more vulnerable.
+I haven’t always followed suit… I mean planting beans under the moon light naked in June just really is not my thing; but everyone has a little gardener in them.
+And this site is built for those of you who know that without a garden we are just somehow, more vulnerable.

-I feel stronger when I use herbs every day.
-I feel more accomplished when I grow my herbs myself and I feel happier selling organic homegrown herbs to people.
-I feel more comfortable in my own skin in at the farm.
+I feel stronger when I garden and use the herbs I grow.
+I feel more accomplished when I grow my herbs myself and I feel happier selling organic homegrown herbs and hand-made botanicals from our farmhomestead to people.
+I feel more peaceful when I garden.
+I feel more comfortable in my own skin in the garden.
+(Just not naked! ha ha ha!!)
 How do you feel?
-Does something always nag at you, urge you? … to go out there, to be responsible for your health?
-Does something tell you that the anti-depressants that the doctor prescribes are NOT working?
-Feel like you should DO something but you are just not sure where to begin?
+Does something always nag at you, urge you? … to go out there and DO something, to be responsible for your own health? but you are just not sure where to begin?
 Do you feel there is simply a way to feel better; more energetic?
-Healthier somehow?
+Healthier?

 I KNOW that feeling.
 And I have tried to harness it here.
 There is a reason you feel that way… it is up to you to decipher exactly what it is that compels YOU, but there IS a reason.
 Some of it is very tangible.
 Our food supply is in peril.
 Pesticides are damaging us in ways we are only beginning to understand.
 People die every single day by the thousands of diet induced disease.
 This begs the question, “Is it our food supply?” or “Is it the irresponsible way we put anything down our throat without fear of consequence?”